tiwaryniraj/Fake-News-Detection/README.md

 7) Finally Snowball Stemming the word (it was obsereved to be better than Porter Stemming)
 8) After which we collect the words used to describe fake and real news

-Then we had used google pretrained model "GoogleNews-vectors-negative300" for more similar words and applied high dimensionality reduction technique TSNE.
+Then we had used google pretrained model "GoogleNews-vectors-negative300" for more similar words and applied high dimensionality reduction technique TSNE(t-distributed stochastic neighbor embedding).

 Then next, we converting word to vector, technique such as Average Word2Vector.